CasperCX/Hapi-Vue-Notes-app/README.md

 # Notes-app-Hapi-Vue
-A Notes app with Hapi  + Knex server and Vue frontend
+A RESTful Notes app with Hapi  + Knex server and Vue frontend